 Patient Safety Project

-Faculty Directors: Stephen Pegalis and Dr. Irwin R. Merkatz
+Faculty Directors: Steven Pegalis ’65 and Dr. Irwin R. Merkatz

 The Patient Safety Project will develop and maintain an electronic database of redacted medical malpractice cases recently resolved in the New York State Unified Court System.
 The Project is intended to promote patient safety in medical care by serving as a valuable teaching resource and starting an open dialogue among medical care providers, risk managers, physicians, medical students, insurance providers, and lawyers.
-This database is the first of its kind with the state’s Office of Court Administration granting special permission for its creation.
+This database is the first of its kind, with the state’s Office of Court Administration granting special permission for its creation.
 Project administrators and students will work with the courts to collect the voluntary and anonymous versions of the undisputed facts as confirmed by the presiding judge.
 The data is not intended for use in future litigation or for purposes of impeachment.
-The Patient Safety Project is co-directed by Mr. Pegalis, who is a medical liability trial attorney, a member of the New York Law School’s Board of Trustees and an Adjunct Professor at the Law School and Dr. Merkatz, Emeritus Professor and Former Chair of the Department of Obstetrics and Gynecology and Women’s Health at the Albert Einstein College of Medicine.
-Dr. Merkatz has been named a Senior Fellow in Health Law by New York Law School.
-An esteemed group of advisors for the project have also been assembled and include individuals from national health organizations, hospitals, and medical liability insurance companies, each of whom have a special interest and expertise with regard to patient safety.
-With input and advice from the advisory group the Project’s safety mission promises to be a productive additional part of existing safety processes.
+The Patient Safety Project is co-directed by Steven Pegalis ’65, a medical liability trial attorney, a member of NYLS’s Board of Trustees, and an Adjunct Professor at NYLS and Dr. Merkatz, Emeritus Professor and Former Chair of the Department of Obstetrics and Gynecology and Women’s Health at the Albert Einstein College of Medicine.
+Dr. Merkatz has been named a Senior Fellow in Health Law by NYLS.
+An esteemed group of advisors for the project have also been assembled and include individuals from national health organizations, hospitals, and medical liability insurance companies, each of whom has a special interest in and expertise with regard to patient safety.
+With input and advice from the advisory group, the Project’s safety mission promises to be a productive additional part of existing safety processes.

 South Africa and the Rule of Law

-The South Africa and the Rule of Law Project focuses on the achievements of constitutional law in South Africa, and the challenges that South Africa faces in building a rule of constitutional law that will endure into the future.
+The South Africa and the Rule of Law Project focuses on the achievements of constitutional law in South Africa and the challenges that South Africa faces in building a rule of constitutional law that will endure into the future.
 The achievements are many—beginning, crucially, with the end of apartheid.
 South Africa’s post-apartheid constitution secures not only the rights enjoyed by Americans but others that U.S. constitutional law rarely considers, including guarantees of access to food, water, health care, and social security.
-But the challenges are sharp as well.
-Corruption eats at the fabric of South African democracy, and bitter power struggles may jeopardize the country’s guarantees of political liberties.
-This Project will aim to engage New York Law School students in South Africa’s ongoing development of constitutional law—because South African constitutionalism is important in itself and because in the end the issues South Africa faces turn out to have many echoes here in the United States as well.
+But challenges persist: Corruption eats at the fabric of South African democracy, and bitter power struggles may jeopardize the country’s guarantees of political liberties.
+This Project engages NYLS students in South Africa’s ongoing development of constitutional law because South African constitutionalism is important in itself and because, in the end, the issues South Africa faces turn out to have many echoes here in the United States as well.